 RULE #2 Categories

-A CV is built up in categories.
+A CV is split up into categories.
 The order and specific naming of the categories can vary, although “personal info” and “education” usually come first.
 The following order is common practice:

 Awards / Grants